eliben/goforth/README.md

 ## goforth - Go implementation of Forth

-`goforth` is implemented in Go takes an unusual approach to Forth.
+`goforth` is implemented in Go and takes an unusual approach to Forth.
 It acts as a source-level interpreter.
 There is no intermediate representation of the program - the source string is interpreted directly.
 When a word definition is encountered, `goforth` links it to the offset in the input string where